 the VLab Strategic Goals are accomplished;

-Formally review the VLab and update the strategy document when necessary;
+Formally review the VLab and its components, and update the strategy document when necessary;

-Every year produce an Annual Report related to the Strategic Goals and make recommendations for consideration by the sponsors;
+Every year produce an annual report related to the Strategic Goals and make recommendations for consideration by the sponsors;

 Meet every two years and at least four times a year virtually;

-Recommend VLMG Co-Chairs to the VLab Sponsors when appropriate1;
+Recommend VLMG Co-Chairs to the VLab Sponsors when appropriate;

-Review, modify and up-date the VLab Strategy Plan.
+Review, modify and up-date the VLab actions and related plans.

+Selection and responsibilities of Co-Chairs

 (1) Selection of Co-Chairs.
 The selection of Co-Chairs is the responsibility of CGMS, for the

-satellite operators, and by the WMO OPAG/IOS/ET-SUP, for the Centres of Excellence.
+satellite operators, and by the WMO OPAG/IOS/IPET-SUP, for the Centres of Excellence.

 These bodies will consider proposals for the position of Co-Chairs at their first meeting